hanhanwu/Hanhan_Applied_DataScience/README.md

   * [sklearn manifold learning][118]
     * [Each algorithm][119]
   * [How does t-SNE work][177]
+  * [How does PCA work][184], great way to explain "eigenvalue" also plot the explained variance of each principle component
 * Feature Selection Methods
   * [sklearn feature selection][16]